Last Modified: 10/21/2022

 Note: If a third-party vendor, billing service, or clearinghouse submits claims on your behalf, contact them to ensure they are not resubmitting entire batches of claims as described above.
 In addition, occasional software glitches can cause the resubmittal of an entire batch.
 Be aware that these software or vendor issues reflect directly upon the provider and are problematic, at best, and considered possible abuse, at worst.

 Listed below are recommendations when additional action is required to correct your claim(s):

 • You have two options when the original processed claim needs to be updated or corrected.

 1. Adjust the original processed claim (TOB xx7) and resubmit.

-2. Cancel the original processed claim (TOB xx8) and submit a new claim, but you must wait for the cancelled claim to finalize before the new claim is submitted.
+2. Cancel the original processed claim (TOB xx8) and submit a new claim but wait for the cancelled claim to finalize before submitting the new claim.

 • If two claims were submitted at the same time and resulted in duplicates against each other, submit a new claim.